-- (a) General.
-Any person, government agency, company, or association whose employees, functions, activities, or products were involved in an accident or incident under investigation may submit to the CAAV written proposed findings to be drawn from the evidence produced during the course of the investigation, a proposed probable cause, and/or proposed safety recommendations designed to prevent future accidents. - (b) Timing of submissions.
+- (a) Any person, government agency, company, or association whose employees, functions, activities, or products were involved in an accident or incident under investigation may submit to the CAAV written proposed findings to be drawn from the evidence produced during the course of the investigation, a proposed probable cause, and/or proposed safety recommendations designed to prevent future accidents. - (b) Timing of submissions.
 To be considered, these submissions must be received before the matter is calendared for consideration at a meeting chaired by the CAAV.
 All written submissions are expected to have been presented to staff in advance of the formal scheduling of the meeting.
 This procedure ensures orderly and thorough consideration of all views.

-19.105 NON-DISCLOSURE OF RECORDS
+19.105 13 NON-DISCLOSURE OF RECORDS

-- (a) During the conduct of aninvestigation of an accident or incident, no person may make the following records available for purposes other than accident or incident investigation, unless Attorney-General determines that their disclosure outweighs the adverse domestic and international impact such action may have on that or any future investigations: - (1) All statements taken from persons by the investigation authorities in the course of their investigation; - (2) All communications between persons having been involved in the operation of the aircraft; - (3) Medical or private information regarding persons involved in the accident or incident; - (4) Cockpit voice recordings and transcripts from such recordings; and - (5) Recordings and transcriptions of recordings from air traffic control units; and - (6) Opinions expressed in the analysis of information, including flight recorder information. - (b) These records shall be included in the final report or its appendices only when pertinent to the analysis of the accident or incident. - (c) Those records or parts of the records collected during the investigation but not deemed relevant to the analysis shall not be disclosed.
+- (a) During the conduct of an investigation of an accident or incident, no person may make the following records available for purposes other than accident or incident investigation, unless competent person determines that their disclosure outweighs the adverse domestic and international impact such action may have on that or any future investigations: - (1) All statements taken from persons by the investigation authorities in the course of their investigation; - (2) All communications between persons having been involved in the operation of the aircraft; - (3) Medical or private information regarding persons involved in the accident or incident; - (4) Cockpit voice recordings and airborne image recording and any transcripts from such recordings; - (5) Recordings and transcriptions of recordings from air traffic control units; - (6) Opinions expressed in the analysis of information, including flight recorder information. - (7) The draft Final Report of an accident or incident investigation. - (b) These records shall be included in the final report or its appendices only when pertinent to the analysis of the accident or incident.